Vin-X-Mod/OLED-Moving-Eyes-Arduino/README.md

 Image to C Array Converter Tutorial: https://ctmprojectsblog.wordpress.com/2022/02/10/arduino-oled-eyes/

-As a BONUS added a Sketch just for Arduino MEGA, it is too large to use on an Arduino UNO.
+As a BONUS, added a Sketch just for Arduino MEGA that is too large to use on an Arduino UNO.

+Also added an example moving GIF that shows what you will see on your 128x64 OLED Display.